tfeb/star/README.md

 **The optimizer.**  The optimizer for `in-range` is pretty hairy: it's almost half of all the iterator code.
 It's also just gory, and may well be buggy.
 The times when it should be able to produce good code are:

-- when all the numerical values are literal numbers or `*`;
+- when all the numerical values are literal numbers;
-- when a literal type is given which is to the implementation.
+- when a literal type is given which is friendly to the implementation.

 ### Meta iterators
 These are iterators which iterate over things like other iterators, or functions.